-Odense, the third-largest city of Denmark still preserves the feels of a small town- pleasantly old-fashioned full of the magical fairy tales stories and the picturesque pastel-colored houses.
+Odense, the third-largest city of Denmark still preserves the feels of a small town- pleasantly old-fashioned full of magical fairy tale stories and picturesque pastel-colored houses.
 Odense is neither the typical Danish town nor boring.
 A stroll around the pastel-colored houses with a lot of history makes this town a visit-worthy place.

 While we were visiting there was construction work going on in the city center and there were many road diversions even for pedestrians, but it was still easy to find your way out.

 Above all, before jumping on the details, here is the most important information that all travelers need to know before traveling to Denmark.